Drum roll please…

 At the beginning of each month, we will profile the ten articles from the previous month that generated the most traffic to Human-Centered Change & Innovation.
 Did your favorite make the cut?

-- What Innovation is Really About — by Stefan Lindegaard
+- Overcoming the Fear of Innovation Failure — by Stefan Lindegaard

 - Benchmarking Innovation Performance — by Noel Sobelman